AntBap23/AntBap23/README.md

 ###

-<p align="left">My name is Anthony Baptiste and I'm a Student at Northern Illinois University from Chicago</p>
+<p align="left">My name is Anthony Baptiste and i'm a aspiring data professional</p>

 ###